There are few foods that are as nourishing to me as Miso.

 I found myself completely enamored by the huge wooden miso barrels, each holding around four tons of miso while it ages to perfection in a year or two.
 Miso Master Joe started with only eight casks back in 1979, and they now have 55 of the custom-made, giant wooden barrels.

-American Miso Co. is the second largest traditional miso producer in the world, but it is the largest organic miso producer.
-All of the produces used in the crafting process is grown in the United States, certified Organic, and non-GMO.
+American Miso Co. is the second-largest traditional miso producer in the world, but it is the largest organic miso producer.
+All of the produces used in the crafting process are grown in the United States, certified organic, and non-GMO.
 Many other large producers tend to use accelerants to speed up the fermentation process, while Miso Master prefers to allow time to work its magic.
 As far as my palate is concerned, it is completely worth the wait.

 There is another amazing feature of the miso-making process, and that is the production of tamari.
 This dark liquid is a brine created during fermentation and it surrounds the aging miso in the vats both large and small.
 It sounds simple, but this sauce explodes with a potent, savory flavor.
 Rich with umami and full of live cultures, it has been finding its way into many of my recipes, marinades, soups – everywhere!